Vocational Training for Young Egyptians

 Since opening in 2015, the centre has continued to be successful, helping many men and women from different backgrounds and faiths.
 Many of the attendees have previously been long term unemployed.
 Many are highly educated and some even have degrees, but they lack skills that can earn them an income in the current economic climate.
 Vocational training continues to be very popular for these reasons.
 The reach of the centre also continues to increase, in 2017 one of the popular hairdressing courses had attracted the attention of women not just within the Cairo area, but also from all over Egypt; one woman had travelled 800km to attend the course!

-The centre now welcomes groups of Christian and Muslim students who study subjects such as English, IT, hairdressing and machinery repair.
-After completing their course, students are given a starter kit which includes resources that allow them to set up their own business in their chosen field.
-The vocational training centre aims to equip students with knowledge and skills that will enable them to tackle the current economic problems in Egypt.
+On the completion of their course, students are given a starter kit which includes resources that allow them to set up their own business in their chosen field.
+The centre aims to equip students with knowledge and skills that will enable them to tackle their problems within the current economic situation in Egypt.